lnd4812/note-taker/README.md

 ## Description

 Create a browser based note saver and/or planner program using node.js and express.js to connect front-end and back-end coding.
-The program enables a user to enter a Note title and text at the front end where, when the save icon is clicked, employs a POST Request to save the note, with a random genrated id, to an array of notes saved in a json file on the server.
+The program enables a user to enter a Note title and text at the front end where, when the save icon is clicked, employs a POST Request to save the note, with a random generated id, to an array of notes saved in a json file on the server.

 ## Table of Contents